Going to the Emergency Room

 - any previous surgeries

 - relevant family history

 - immunization history

-You also might be asked when your child last had anything to eat or drink.
 You should know the name and number of your child's primary care provider.
 And it's good to know the name and number of the pharmacy where you usually get your prescriptions filled.

 At any ER, except in the most serious emergencies, be prepared to wait.
-If you have time before you go to the emergency room, consider bringing something to do while you wait, such as a book, magazines, or bills to pay.
+If you have time before you go to the ER, consider bringing something to do while you wait, such as a book, magazines, or bills to pay.
 You also may want to bring pen and paper to write down any questions you have for the doctor.
 If your child is not too ill, bring things for him or her to do as well, such as crayons, books, toys, and comforting objects, like stuffed animals.

 If you think there's a chance that your child might have to be admitted to the hospital, you may want to grab a change of clothes and toothbrushes for you and your child.

 Most ERs have some translation services or someone who can help translate.
 If you do not speak English fluently, consider bringing along a family member or friend who can help you translate.